BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 The best probiotics for traveling abroad should give your immune system just the boost it needs to fight off food-borne tummy issues as well as suppress the growth of pathogenic microbes, and maintain gut motility to protect you from travel constipation.

 Probiotics can support your health by producing bacteriocins that kill pathogens and by-products such as short-chain fatty acids like butyrate that support your colonic enterocytes, aka a healthy gut lining.
-Probiotics compete with bad bacteria to stick to the gut lining and enhance the gut barrier function.
+Probiotics compete with bad bacteria to stick to the gut 29 lining and enhance the gut barrier function.
 Our Ideal Immunity formula was designed to help keep your gut microbiome balanced and ready to combat foreign pathogens.

 What to look for in the best probiotic supplement for international travel?

 If you travel frequently, then you may have considered using prophylactic or preventative antibiotics to deal with potential traveler's diarrhea.
-But according to CDC, prophylactic antibiotics can alter your intestinal microbiome in a way that can be difficult to come back from.
+But according to CDC30, prophylactic antibiotics can alter your intestinal microbiome in a way that can be difficult to come back from.

 How to choose the best travel probiotics for frequent travelers?